rosafilgueira/Spark_EDDIE_TextMining/README.md

 ### Submitting a TextMining query to the Spark-Cluster.
 This will requiere the following steps:

 - Clone our TextMinging GitHub repository, called [defoe](https://github.com/alan-turing-institute/defoe)

 - Get the necesary data ( e.g. /sg/datastore/lib/groups/lac-store/blpaper/xmls) in your scratch directory ( e.g. /exports/eddie/scratch/< UUN >/blpaper)

-- Zip up the defoe source code (Spark needs this to run the query)
+- Zip up the defoe source code (Spark needs this to run the query).
+More information at this [link](https://github.com/alan-turing-institute/defoe/blob/master/docs/run-queries.md).

 		zip -r defoe.zip defoe

 - Spark needs to know the data which you want to run a query over.
-You need to create a plain-text file (e.g. data.txt) with a list of the paths to the data files to query
+You need to create a plain-text file (e.g. data.txt) with a list of the paths to the data files to query.
+More information at this [link](https://github.com/alan-turing-institute/defoe/blob/master/docs/specify-data-to-query.md)

 	 	find /exports/eddie/scratch/< UUN >/blpaper -name "*.xml" > data.txt

-- And now you can submit a text-minining query either:
+- And now you can submit a text-minining query, for example [keyword_by_year](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/keyword_by_year.md) or [total_words](https://github.com/alan-turing-institute/defoe/blob/master/docs/papers/total_words.md), either :

-	Via a PBS-job, which acts as the dirver:
+  - Via a PBS-job, which acts as the dirver.
+This PBS job lanunches the **keyword_by_year** Spark query to the Spark Cluster, using the specified xmls newspapers inside the *data.txt*:

 		qsub spark-driver-textmining.job

-	Via an interactive session - Important ( you need to request a session with at least 8GB of memory):
+   - Via an interactive session - Important ( you need to request a session with at least 8GB of memory).
+The *spark-interactive-textmining.sh*, launches the **total_words** to the Spark Cluster using the specified xmls newspapers inside *data.txt*

 			qlogin -l h_vmem=8G
 			./spark-interactive-textmining.sh